VitoriaHorvathMiranda/exercise_repo/readme.md

-this is my github exercise repository
+###This is my github exercise repository
+So far it's going well!